 The Jazz Drumming Development book takes the Foundation Book and focuses on triplet development.
 Making the continuous flow of triplets between the limbs the priority.

-When you have those triplet coordination exercises practiced you should be a pretty good Bop Drummer, or Jazz Drummer.
+When you have those triplet coordination exercises practiced you should be well on your way to knowing how to make jazz beats swing, and you should be a pretty good Bop Drummer, or Jazz Drummer.
 I just call it Jazz.

 And the better you get those coordination exercises the better your jazz playing will be.
-You don’t necessarily need more exercises.
+When it comes to learning how to make jazz beats swing, you don’t necessarily need more exercises.
 Refer to the rock drumming foundation book where I tell the Bruce Lee story.

 In short, Bruce Less said I am not afraid of the man who has learned 10,000 punches and practiced them several times each.
 But I am deadly afraid of the man who has learned 1 punch and practiced it 10,000 times.
 The “quality” over “quantity” is what he was saying.